nicozumarraga/light-mcp-agents/README.md

 4. **Tool Propagation**: Tools available to lower-level agents are accessible through capabilities to higher-level agents and with direct access.
 5. **Configuration-Driven**: Define capabilities through simple configuration files without changing code.
 6. **Scalability**: Add new capabilities or specialized agents without modifying existing ones.

+## Acknowledgements

+Some of the MCP Server resource management practices in this project were inspired by the great work at https://github.com/lastmile-ai/mcp-agent.